 When a child this young experiences the death of someone important, it is important they are helped to know about the person as an integral part of their history.
-Young children often ask the same questions over and over again in an effort to understand their loss.
-They are naturally curious and they want to make sense of what is happening in their world.
+Young children often ask the same questions over and over again in an effort to understant their loss.
+They are narruly curious and they want to make sense of what is happening in their world.
 Their repeated questions are not a sign that our explanations aren't good enough.

 At this age, they may not understand that death is permanent or that it happens to every living thing.
-A 4-year old may be able to tell others confidently that 'my daddy's dead' and may even be able to explain how the was hic by a car and he died'.
-However, the next schnece may be:' hope he'll be back before my birthday' or 'He's picking me up tonight'.
+A 4-year old may be able to tell others confidently that "my addy"s dead" and may even be able to explain how 'he was hit by a car and he died'.
+However, the next sentence may be: "I The was int by a car and ne died.
+However, the next sentence may be: I hope he'll be lack before my birthday' or 'He's picking me up conjght.
 They may worry about how the person who has died will eat breathe and keep warm.
-It is important to give them simple, factual information and tell them that once someone has died, their body stops working so they don't fact a nin aromanous and they don't feal hor oc oid and they they don't feel pain anymore and they don't feel hot or cold and they don't need to eat or drink anything.
+It is important to give them simple. factual information and teil them that once someone has died, their body stops working so they don't feel pain anymore and they don't feel hot or cold and they don't need to eat or drink anything.

 Children's thoughts are concrete and characterised by "magical thinking".
-They may struggle to understand abstract concepts (such as heaven) or roundabout ways of explaining death (e.g., 'gone to sleep').
-Children may believe tie was something they said or did that caused the death or they may believe cheir words, actions or thoughts can bring the person back.
-They need to be reassured that the death was not their fault and gendy reminded that the nerson will not come back. that the person will not come back.
+They may struggle to understand abstract concepts (such as heaven) or roundabout ways of explaining death (e.g. 'gone to sleep').
+Children may believe it was something they said or did that caused the death or they may believe their words, actions or thoughts car bring the person back.
+They need to be reassured that the death was not their fault and gently reminded that the person will not come back.

 It is not unusual for children of this age to revert to younger behaviours such as separation anxiety, incontinence, and use of a security blanket or thumb sucking.
-Being tolerant and managing the separatic will be helpful for the child and the family, In time.
-It is most likely these earlier behaviour patterns will disappear once 'new normal' family routines are established.
+Being tolerant and managing the separation will be helpful for the child and the family.
+In time, it is most likely these earlier behaviour patterns will disappear once 'new normal' family routines are established.